 Again, facts and studies mean nothing in the face of blind passion.

 His behavior is nothing new.
 In this country, it’s commonplace to pretend there has been no research and to rely on emotion-tinged beliefs.
-That’s why elected officials can deny Global Warming and say they don’t accept evolution.
+That’s why elected officials can deny Climate Change and say they don’t accept evolution.
 Facts don’t matter.
 Decades of study can be ignored in order to maintain beliefs.

 Such ignorance fuels ISIS and its murderous attacks in northern Syria and Iraq.
 It feeds the emotions of conservative Christians determined to take over American society and force out dissenters.
 It fires the NRA and its hell-bent determination to arm everyone, regardless of the number of people who are killed.